SimonHoefling/give-hope/README.md

 ## Demo

-This app is currently live on heroku and also aviable as a PWA version for phones.
+The app is available as a Progressive Web App (PWA) for phones and can also be accessed on desktop.

 http://give-hope.herokuapp.com/